Gretten/Images/README.md

 This is a simple tool based on Gulp task runner.
 What can it do:
 - optimize all pngs, jpegs, whatever with one "gulp images" command;
-- size changing ("gulp resize");
+- images size changing ("gulp resize");
-- creating of sprites without any external services ("gulp sprite");
+- creating of sprites without any external services;
-- clean HTML script, link and <a> tags from old src paths.
+- clean HTML script, link and <a> tags from old src paths
+- to be continued :)

 # Install (you don't really want this, trust me):